davidrhoden/goldenray/pages/home.md

 ## David<br>Rhoden
-![David Rhoden](/static/img/david-rhoden-01-tint.jpg "David Rhoden") Vocals, guitar, and bass.
+![David Rhoden](/static/img/david-rhoden-01-tint.jpg "David Rhoden") Also vocals, guitar, and bass.
 </div>
 </div>

-With their combined talents, Golden Ray deliver the New Orleans Rock Experience&trade;.
+With their combined talents and experience, Golden Ray deliver the ultimate New Orleans Rock Experience&trade;.